dhassaine/reduxless/README.md

 The documentation section below describes the API in more detail, including configuration details for using hash; how to validate the data from the URL; and controlling one-way or two-way binding between the store state and browser URL.

-# Differences to Redux

-The state is not one nested object but multiple objects.
-This means libraries like reselect won't work as expected.
-Redux is expected to be given a new object for each reducer.
-Libraries like ImmutableJS can help with making modifications to the state as efficient as possible, but ultimately recreating an object with many properties just to get a new reference is expensive.
-Another bottleneck with Redux is that every reducer has to run when an action is dispatched.
-See [perfomance analysis](#TODO) for further details.

 # Subscribing directly to the store

 ```js